nglasl/silverstripe-misdirection/README.md

 You may bypass any link mappings or fallbacks by appending `?direct=1` to the URL, which may prove useful when locked out by erroneous link mappings.

 **screenshot to demonstrate the bypass against the infinite loop above**

-#### Vanity URL

-You may create a vanity link mapping from your site tree element, however other matching link mappings with higher priority will take precedence.

-**screenshot of CMS, maybe combined into one with the fallback below**

-#### Fallbacks

-These will be triggered when no link mappings are found, and the response will be a 404, but only if the CMS module is present.

-You may either set a global fallback default under the site settings, or create a fallback from an individual site tree element.

-**screenshot of page config level**
-**screenshot of site config level**

 ### Automated URL Handling